Skip to main content

 The aim of the group is to gain further insight into some of the issues Disabled people are facing at a local level, which can often be overlooked by sports sector organisations that operate at a national scale.
 This includes barriers surrounding access to physical activity, such as benefits and transport.

 We wanted to spotlight Disabled people’s experiences of activity and sport – very often, fitness can mean something different to us than it might to non-disabled people.
 We’re excited to share their stories and experiences in this series!
-Today we’re sharing Efia’s story of team sports and how her view of fitness has widened and varied through meeting of Disabled people who are physically active.
+Today we’re sharing Katy’s story of adventure sports, finding community in activity and the power of DPOs.

 As part of National Fitness Day, we have launched a blog series with members of Get Yourself Active’s Sounding Board.
 The Sounding Board are a group of Disabled people who meet every two months with the GYA team to discuss present barriers that Disabled people are facing in the sport and physical activity sector.